-Colour grading tends to specifically refer to the colouring of video and in photography we often refer to this as colour toning, but whatever you're happier calling it, this process of making a conscious decision to apply a specific colour-look to an image in post production is an incredibly powerful tool.
+Colour grading tends to refer specifically to the colouring of video, and in photography, we often call this colour toning.
+Whatever you're happier calling it, this process of making a conscious decision to apply a specific colour look to an image in post-production is an incredibly powerful tool.

-But although not particularly tricky to do, colour toning and grading is complex simply due to its incredibly subjective nature.
+But although not particularly tricky to actually do, colour toning and grading are complex simply due to their incredibly subjective nature.
 So how do we colour grade?
 When should we do it?
 Do we need to have a colour grade in mind before we shoot?
-And what's the difference between colour grading and colour 'correcting?'
+And what's the difference between colour grading and colour 'correcting'?

 The difference between colour grading and colour correction